BillyArshad/Lytham_History_PP1/README.md

 ​
 ## **Testing Phase**
 ​
-* Validators - Here include images from w3c html validator and css jigsaw (jshint for js and pep8 for python) and the results that came from it
+* Validators - Here include images from w3c html validator and css jigsaw (jshint for js and pep8 for python) and the results that came from

+w3c html validator
+css validator
 ​
-​
 ## **Bugs**
 ​
-We always have bugs in development, a few bullet points here to talk about bugs you found and how you fixed them, in later projects this will be more detailed
-​
-* Issue - When on mobile the user had horizontal scroll with items overflowing
-* Cause - The images had absolute positioning and caused them to go off screen
-* Resolution - Changed the width of the image to stay within the confines of the screen.
-​
-***

 ## **Deployment**
 I deployed the page on GitHub pages via the following procedure: - ​